SepticNearby LogoSepticNearby.com

 What should I do before the truck arrives?

-To ensure efficient service, clear the path to the septic tank area.
-Move any vehicles, trailers, or equipment.
-Unlock any gates.
-If you know the location of your tank's access lids, clearing the grass or soil from them can save time and money.
-Finally, for their safety and the driver's, please ensure all pets are securely contained indoors or in a fenced area away from the work zone.
+To ensure a smooth service visit, clear a path to the septic tank area.
+Ensure the driveway is free of vehicles or other obstructions.
+If you know the location of your tank lids, that is helpful information for the technician.
+Finally, for their safety and the security of your animals, please ensure all pets are kept indoors or otherwise contained.

 Sources